-Boston College and NUI Galway are delighted to announce the forthcoming research symposium Nótaí/Notes: Music and Ireland, which will take place on Saturday, 23 September 2017 in Boston College’s Gasson Hall.
-This full-day symposium will gather together international scholars from a variety of academic disciplines.
+Boston College and NUI Galway presented the research symposium Nótaí/Notes: Music and Ireland on Saturday, 23 September 2017 in Boston College’s Gasson Hall.
+This full-day symposium gathered together international scholars from a variety of academic disciplines.
 The symposium theme is tied to a 2019 special issue of Éire-Ireland: an Interdisciplinary Journal of Irish Studies.
-Keynote speakers will include Dr Helen O’Shea (University of Melbourne) and Dr Méabh Ní Fhuartháin (National University of Ireland, Galway).
+Keynote speakers included Dr Helen O’Shea (University of Melbourne) and Dr Méabh Ní Fhuartháin (National University of Ireland, Galway).

-Symposium participants will also have an opportunity to acquaint themselves with Boston College’s extensive Irish Music Archives at the opening reception Friday, 22 September, 5:30PM at the Burns Library.
-Irish Music Librarian Elizabeth Sweeney, onsite coordinator for the symposium, will display featured items and be available for questions from 6:45pm to 7:30pm in the Burns Library Reading Room.
+Symposium participants also had an opportunity to acquaint themselves with Boston College’s extensive Irish Music Archives at the opening reception Friday, 22 September, 5:30PM at the Burns Library.
+Irish Music Librarian Elizabeth Sweeney, onsite coordinator for the symposium, displayed featured items and was available for questions in the Burns Library Reading Room.

-The symposium will be free and open to all interested parties.
+The symposium was free and open to all interested parties.

 Questions?
 Email email@example.com